Q: What is the Hanford Hub?

 Q: What do I need to know about parking at COS Hanford?

 A: Students with a parking pass, may park in any unmarked parking space.
 Daily parking permits are $2/day and are available via machine outside the Education Building & inside the Vocational Ed Building.
+Parking is head-in parking only.
 Daily permits need to be placed in the driver’s side dash face up.
 Semester permits are available for purchase online only

 https://sequoias.thepermitstore.com, for $25.
 Follow the instructions you receive with this permit, as they state where the permit should be affixed.
 RESERVED parking is for staff with a staff permit.